sloppyjuicy/archive-components/README.md

 currently supporting it (as of 1/7/16).
 This also means tools like [Electron](https://electron.atom.io) and [NW.js](http://nwjs.io) natively support shadow DOM and other web component features.
 For other browsers, Google has provided a polyfill that can be used until other browsers catch up.
-So, a common way to use NGN web components across modern browsers (IE 11+) looks like:
+So, a common way to use chassis- web components across modern browsers (IE 11+) looks like:

 ```html